Why Do You Love?

 11 I am afraid I may have labored over you in vain.

-So listen, when Paul says he’s afraid he may have labored over them in vain, he is saying he is broken hearted at the idea that all he did for them (“over them”) may have been for nothing.
+So listen, when Paul says he’s afraid he may have labored over them in vain, he is saying that he is brokenhearted at the idea that all he did for them (“over them”) may have been for nothing.

-My point here is that neither of these journeys were easy.
-Not only were they traveling by foot over long distances that took months to traverse, they were also dependent upon the hospitality of others for food and shelter.
-Paul did do work to support himself; however, you couldn’t just show up in a town and establish a business, therefore, don’t overestimate Paul’s ability to produce income as a tent maker.
-Life was hard on the road, real hard, and they had few resources to make it happen.
+It’s important to understand Paul’s missionary journeys.They were anything but easy!
+These weren’t tourist trips with some mission work!
+Not only were they traveling by foot over long distances that took months to traverse, but they were also dependent upon the hospitality of others for food and shelter.
+Paul did do work to support himself; however, you couldn’t just show up in a town and establish a business, therefore, don’t overestimate Paul’s ability to produce income as a tent maker.2https://www.thegospelcoalition.org/blogs/justin-taylor/what-the-tentmaking-business-was-really-like-for-the-apostle-paul/ Life was hard on the road, real hard, and they had few resources to make it happen.

 So when Paul writes that he fears he labored in vain over them, he’s not talking about some sort of mild investment of his time being tossed aside, he’s talking about the fact he suffered massively for them, even risking his life on his very first missionary journey to circle back through cities, including Lystra, that had already persecuted him and run him off (Acts 14:21-23).

 And this is where this passage is honestly kind of shocking.
 If I were Paul, I would be mad as fire!
-I was ready to kill every deer in Lowell, NC after they ate my corn, but Paul isn’t nearly as mad as he is broken hearted.
-Paul truly loves these people and therefore its tearing him apart that they are walking away from that which brings life (the Gospel) for that which doesn’t (religion).
-Therefore, he writes,
+I was ready to kill every deer in Lowell, NC, after they ate my corn, but Paul isn’t nearly as mad as he is brokenhearted.
+Paul truly loves these people, and therefore it’s tearing him apart that they are walking away from that which brings life (the Gospel) for that which doesn’t (religion).
+Consequently, he writes,

 12 Brothers, I entreat you, become as I am, for I also have become as you are.

 Therefore, Paul reminds them that he, who once was the premier example of a person committed to Judaism, practiced none of it when he was with them, nor did he use his past to proclaim that he was somehow superior to them.
-As a matter of fact, he made it clear that, by his own past religious works of the Law of Moses, he had no more righteousness before God than they did as total pagans.
+In fact, he made it clear that, by his own past religious works of the Law of Moses, he had no more righteousness before God than they did as total pagans.

-instead, I came to you as one who clearly proclaimed he had no righteousness and glory apart from that which was graciously given Him through Jesus Christ.
-As such, he being a Jew, told the pagan Gentiles, that he was one and the same with them!
-Now this statement is going to contrast BIG TIME with the second testimony I’m going to share with you from this passage, but we will comment more on that later.
+In saying this, Paul is not only giving a theological statement, but also a personal one.He’s telling them I didn’t come trying to get you to admire my past religious achievements, so that you would try to do them.
+Instead, I came to you as one who clearly proclaimed he had no righteousness and glory apart from that which was graciously given him through Jesus Christ.
+As such, he, being a Jew, told the pagan Gentiles that he was one and the same with them!
+Now this statement will contrast BIG TIME with the second testimony I’m going to share with you from this passage, but we will comment more on that later.

 Paul then dives deeper into this personal connection he had with them.